Winery Inventory Management: How to Get Started

 Sales

-• Product performance: Know which products sell at the highest margin so that you can plan next year’s growing, purchasing, and production schedule accordingly.
+- Product performance: Learn which products sell at the highest margin so that you can plan next year’s growing, purchasing, and production schedule.

-• Cost of goods sold & wine pricing decisions: You can’t get an accurate COGS number without tracking the cost of all related inventory, production, and packaging items.
-Knowing this information helps you price your products appropriately to make a profit.
+- Cost of goods sold & wine pricing decisions: You can’t get an accurate COGS number without tracking the cost of all related inventory, production, and packaging items.
+Having this information helps you price your products appropriately to make a profit.

 Operations & Accounting

-• General ledger & chart of accounts: As shown in the illustration above, these records are vital for creating the balance sheets, income statements, and cash flow statements that help you evaluate your winery’s performance on an ongoing basis.
+- General ledger & chart of accounts: Detailed records are vital for creating the balance sheets, income statements, and cash flow statements that help you evaluate your winery’s performance on an ongoing basis.

 Winery Inventory Management Software vs. Spreadsheets

-If you want to do winery inventory management right, you absolutely cannot do it in notebooks or on clipboards or whiteboards — paper can be lost or damaged and white boards can easily be erased.
-These methods may work while your team is small and your production volume is low, but to get the insights you need as you grow, a reliable system of record is required.
+If you want to do winery inventory management right, you absolutely cannot do it in notebooks or spreadsheets — paper can be lost or damaged and spreadsheets are high-maintenance.
+These methods may work if you’re managing everything by yourself, but to communicate changes with other staff members and ensure you get the insights you need as you grow, a reliable system of record is required.
 Keith Bishop, co-owner of Bishop’s Orchards Winery in Guilford, CT, put it this way: “As soon as you bring in other people and delegate, you need a trackable system for record-keeping.
-Verbal or paper records can lead to discrepancies, inaccuracies and a lack of communication.”
+Verbal or paper records can lead to discrepancies, inaccuracies, and a lack of communication.”

 Choosing a Winery Software Solution